 - Vesicoureteral reflux

-A pediatric urological examination consists of a physical examination and a full review of the child's medical history.
+During a pediatric urological consultation, the doctor takes a full medical history of the child and performs a physical examination.
 Diagnostic tests are typically performed as well, and may include:

-Depending on diagnosis, additional tests may be also performed.
+Depending on the findings, additional tests may be required to confirm a tentative diagnosis.

 - National Institutes of Health